Michijs Logo

 Attributes vs Properties in jsx

-Usually, if you want to get an html like this:
+Usually, if you want to get an HTML like this:

 <div class='test'></div>